 Recommended Resources Before Purchasing Your Ticket

-- Student travel agencies tend to offer discounted student rates, such as STA Travel and Student Universe.
+- Student travel agencies such as Student Universe tend to offer discounted student rates.
 They can be accommodating when a change or cancellation is made to the flight, as they tend to charge nominal fees for such changes compared to the fees charged by most airlines and travel agencies

 - Flight search engines, such as Kayak, provide a quick and easy method for comparing multiple airlines at one glance